Robert076/readme-generator/README.md

-# readme-generator
+# 🌎 readme-generator

-README file generators for writing your documentation in a faster way.
+README file generator for writing your documentation in a faster way.

 > ❗️ This project is still in a beta version and currently doesn't have many functionalities.

 ### 🚀 Using the project: (locally)
 1. Run the main package: